 You should consider taking PrEP if you are at high risk of being exposed to HIV.
 People at high risk of becoming infected by HIV include:

-- gay and other homosexually active men who don’t use condoms
+- men who have sex with other men and don’t use condoms

 - drug users who share injecting equipment